BivinSadler/MSDS-6373-Time-Series/Unit 7/ReadMe.md

-Suggested Reading for Unit 7
+Required Reading for Unit 7

+Introduction: Page 229

+6.2 All

+6.3 All

+B.5 All

+6.6 All

+6.7 All special attention to page 246 (6.31)

+6.8 All (pay close attention to "Usng R" and the Examples)

+6.9 Example 6.6, Example 6.7, Example 6.8

+6.10 All

 # Erata: